Key Takeaways

 Excluded drivers and unlicensed drivers

-Many Colorado policies contain named driver exclusions—people the insurer specifically refuses to cover because of their driving history.
-If an excluded driver takes your car and crashes, the insurer may deny coverage entirely or rely on “step‑down” limitations.
+If an excluded driver takes your car and crashes, the insurer may deny coverage entirely or rely on “step-down” limitations.
 Allowing an unlicensed or knowingly dangerous driver to use your vehicle can create a serious coverage mess and potential negligent entrustment issues.

 Rideshare, delivery, and business use

-there can be gaps in coverage during different “periods” (app on/off, en route, with a passenger).
-Platform policies and personal policies may each try to push responsibility onto the other, and the person left in the middle is often the injured driver or car owner.
+Platform policies and personal policies may each try to push responsibility onto the other.
+The person left in the middle is often the injured driver or car owner.

 Non-owner and secondary policies

 Some people purchase non-owner car insurance, which covers their liability when they drive vehicles they don’t own.
-Non-owner policies typically do not cover physical damage to the car itself, but they can provide an extra layer of liability protection.
-In a serious borrowed‑car crash, that secondary coverage can make the difference between an insurance check and a lawsuit aimed at your personal assets.
+Non-owner policies typically don’t cover physical damage to the car itself, but they can provide an extra layer of liability protection.

 How a Denver Car Accident Lawyer Helps You Untangle Coverage